Helsinki-NLP/shroom/index.md

 The task is held in multi-lingual and multi-model context, i.e., we provide data in multiple languages and produced by a variety of public-weights LLMs.´

 In practice, we provide an LLM output (as a string of characters, a list of tokens, and a list of logits), and participants have to compute, for every character in the LLM output string, the probability that it is marked as a hallucination.
-Participants are free to use any approach they deem appropriate, including using external resources.
+Participants are free to use any approach they deem appropriate, including using external resources, and work on any subset of languages they are interested in.

 #### How will participants be evaluated?
 Participants will be ranked along two (character-level) metrics:
 1. intersection-over-union of characters marked as hallucinations in the gold reference vs. predicted as such
 2. how well the probability assigned by the participants' system that a character is part of a hallucination correlates with the empirical probabilities observed in our annotators.